faveosuite/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-apache.md

 sudo systemctl start mariadb
 sudo systemctl enable mariadb
 ```
+> NOTE: Ubuntu 24.04 doesn't officially support MariaDb 10.6, so only MySQL 8.0 can be installed for Ubuntu 22.04

 Secure your MySql installation by executing the below command.
 Set Password for mysql root user, remove anonymous users, disallow remote root login, remove the test databases and finally reload the privilege tables.
 ```sh